Duration of detention

 The law provides for a maximum of a 2-month detention period for asylum seekers.[1]
 Detention can be prolonged for another 2 months for reasons of national security or public order.[2]
 Where extended for these reasons, a one-month prolongation if possible each time.
 The maximum duration of detention on territory therefore cannot exceed 6 months (2+2+1+1).
 The detention at the border may not exceed 5 months.
 However, the period of detention is suspended for the time provided to appeal the decision on the asylum application.

-However, when an asylum seeker refuses to board a plane, the detention period can sometimes be longer than 6 or 5 months.
+However, when a rejected asylum seeker refuses to board a plane, the detention period can sometimes be longer than 6 or 5 months.
 In this situation, a practice is applied by the Immigration Office in which the detention period is reset to zero.[3]
-Although such a practice received criticism as to creating a situation of indefinite detention duration, it was confirmed by the Belgian Court of Cassation.[4]
+Although such a practice received criticism as to creating a situation of very long detention duration (the absolute maximum duration being 18 months, following article 15 of the Return Directive), it was confirmed by the Belgian Court of Cassation.[4]
 The case was afterwards brought before the ECtHR in the Kabongo v.
 Belgium case.
 In that case, Miss Kabongo, a national of the Democratic Republic of Congo refused to board planes to Southern Africa five times.
 The Immigration Office took a new decision of detention for a period of 5 months, as a result of which Miss Kabongo was detained more than 10 months.
 The ECtHR ruled that, considering the multiple attempts by the Immigration Office to remove Miss Kabongo from the territory and her systematic opposition to this, the practice could not be seen as a violation of Article 5 ECHR.[5]

 Asylum seekers in the Dublin procedure may be detained to determine the responsible Member State and secure a transfer.
 In both cases detention may not exceed 6 weeks.